lorinpa/skill-data-mine/README.md

     * Filter the job posts further (E.G. show me jobs that include "Datomic")
     * Top 10 skills found, display percent per skill.
 E.G. sql was found in 10% of the jobs, jpa in 8%, etc.
     * Report history of particular skill.
 E.G. Dec 1, 2013 Clojure found in 10% of jobs, Dec 2, 2013 Clojure found in 12% of jobs, etc.
+* NOTE!
+I am using the RSS feed published by [Careers 2.0 by stackoverflow] (http://careers.stackoverflow.com/).
+Skills such as "clojure" or "java" are published as RSS categories.
+That what we need to analyze skill coorelation.

+## Run
+* Download an RSS xml file.
+(Recommended: store in the "data/" disk directory of this project).
+Hint!
+Make sure you've stored an XML file, not an HTML represention of the RSS feed.
+* Verify Datomic is running on localhost (see below Prepare Database)
+* From the root directory of this project, run the following command line:
+    * $> lein run -in INPUTFILE -name DESCRIPTION -d yyyy-MM-dd
+* Example
+    * $> lein run -in "data/12-21-13-rss.xml" -name "12-21-13-rss.xml" -d "2013-12-21"
+* Output
+    * Program displays a horizontal bar chart.
+        * Total number of jobs found is RSS xml file.
+        * For each skill, how many jobs categorized this skill, what percentage of all jobs.

 ## License
 Code licensed under [GNU General Public License, version 2] (http://www.gnu.org/licenses/gpl-2.0.html")